Ollie Bassett: Atlético Ottawa

 In January 2022, Bassett switched to Canadian Premier League side Atlético Ottawa signing a two-year contract with an option for a third year.
 On Jun 9, 2022, capping off a hot start to the season, Bassett was named the CPL's Player of the Month for the month of May 2022.
 Bassett played a crucial role for Ottawa, and led to the team to finish as regular season champions, but they ultimately lost in the final to Forge FC.
 On October 28, 2022, he was awarded the CPL's Player of the Year and Player's Player of the Year awards.
 In 2023, Bassett, along with Cavalry's Myer Bevan, led the league in scoring with 11 goals.
 After the 2024 season, he announced his departure from the club.

 Tampa Bay Rowdies

 On 27 November 2024, the Tampa Bay Rowdies announced that they had signed Bassett as their first new player ahead of the 2025 season.

+Inter Toronto FC

+In November 2025, Bassett returned to the Canadian Premier League, signing with Inter Toronto FC for the 2026 season.